Sanusi-bit/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 mkdir src
 ```
 - Login to your Dockerhub account using the code below.
-Once prompted for username, input the username for your dockerhub account to log you in successfully.
+Once prompted for the password, input the password for your dockerhub account to log you in successfully.
 ```
 docker login -u Username
 ```